VigneshN1997/VigneshN1997.github.io/_pages/resume.md

         * Developed an end-to-end system that enables context-aware search for enterprise wide unstructured information retrieval using Neo4j, Machine Reading Comprehension algorithm, and Django.
 (Amongst the 5 projects selected out of 13 as part of an internal ideation workshop).
         * Set up internal end-user tests and found that 73% of the queries are answered in the top 10 results.
     * **Development of features for AXGBoost**
-        * Optimized the distributed algorithm code base from a 2400+ lines code to \textless 500 lines for the new version of AXGBoost (Amex XGBoost) in C++ for better maintainability (has been used in building 10,000+ models internally).
+        * Optimized the distributed algorithm code base from a 2400+ lines code to less 500 lines for the new version of AXGBoost (Amex XGBoost) in C++ for better maintainability (has been used in building 10,000+ models internally).
         * Working on providing GPU support using CUDA for the new version of AXGBoost algorithm.

 Internships